M0 Cross-Chain Architecture: M Portals

 HubPortal

 contract. - Token Mechanism: Lock-and-Release.
-When bridging from the Hub, $M tokens are locked within the
+When bridging from the Hub, $M tokens are locked.
+When bridging back to the Hub, these locked tokens are released.

 HubPortal